 Like many large companies around the world, such as Google and Amazon, Visma has opened up for talented hackers around the world to challenge Visma’s systems and software by looking for vulnerabilities.

 When hackers detect the vulnerability, they must report this through Visma’s Bug Bounty program.
 Hackers who are not part of Visma’s Bug Bounty program can report their findings through Responsible Disclosure.
-This way, they get to show off their skills, Visma commits to fixing the vulnerabilities they may discover, and they receive well-deserved honor and praise for their work.
+This way, they get to show off their skills, Visma commits to fixing the vulnerabilities they may discover, and they receive well-deserved honour and praise for their work.

 – The best contributors will be presented in our Hall of Fame.
 It’s a win-win situation: We get to close potentially vulnerable security holes and in return, our recognition becomes something they can put in their hacker portfolio.
 That is why I tend to say that Norwegian companies are completely dependent on hackers – those with good intentions, that is.